House Tours: Peak District Cottage Renovation

 Cottage History

-Wheelwrights cottage is a classic stone built property with a wealth of history, dating back to the 1800s.
+Wheelwrights Cottage is a classic stone-built property with a wealth of history, dating back to the 1800s.

-Originally, it was the place in the village where the wheelwright made and repaired wooden wheels.
-In more recent decades, the cottage was the undertakers.
 Local residents and neighbours told Katherine and James how they used to peep through the windows as children to try and see bodies and ghosts.
-Thankfully, the cottage is now completely ghost free!

 Renovation Plans